MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-show-commands.md

 Returns the extents in the *materialized* part of the materialized view.

-See [behind the scenes](materialized-view-overview.md#behind-the-scenes) about the definition of the *materialized* part.
+For a definition of the *materialized* portion, see [behind the scenes](materialized-view-overview.md#behind-the-scenes).
-The command provides the same details as in [show table extents](../show-extents.md#table-level) command.
+This command provides the same details as the [show table extents](../show-extents.md#table-level) command.

 ### Syntax